liampshaw/beta-lactamases/data/README.md

 Description of data files:

 * `accessions.txt` - accessions of all the NCBI chromosomes and plasmids (excluding WGS-only contigs) that contain a hit for one of the analysed beta-lactamase families (CARD prevalence data)
 * `metadata.csv` - cleaned metadata for all the sequences listed in the above.
-See `metadata-processing` for details of how to do this
+See `metadata-preparation` for details of how this was done
 * `nucleotide_fasta_protein_homolog_model.fasta` - CARD v3.2.2 nucleotide fasta of AMR genes which confer resistance through their presence (includes all beta-lactamases)

 Sequence data can be downloaded from NCBI directly using the accessions.